hazelcast/hazelcast-reference-manual/src/ReplicatedMap.md

 ## Replicated Map

 A replicated map is a distributed key-value data structure where the data is replicated to all members in the cluster.
+It provides full replication of entries to all members for high speed access.
+The following are its features:

+- When you have a replicated map in the  cluster, your clients can communicate with any cluster member.
+- All cluster members are able to perform write operations.
+- It supports all methods of the interface `java.util.Map`.
+- It supports automatic initial fill up when a new member is started.
+- It provides statistics for entry access, write and update so that you can monitor it using Hazelcast Management Center.
+- New members joining to the cluster pull all the data from the existing members.
+- You can listen to entry events using listeners.
+Please refer to [Using EntryListener on Replicated Map](#using-entrylistener-on-replicated-map).

 ### Replicating Instead of Partitioning